kiranw/WireProtocol/README.md

 - myClientSend.py: Send functions for every message type for the client
 - myServerReceive.py: Handling routines for every message type for the server
 - myClientReceive.py: Handling routines for every message type for the server

+## TODOs

+- Add second thread to client to poll for messages?
+- Add message for "user offline, message stored"